diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

   - edit site in github as usual
   - build site by saving file
   - to upload: while in _site (built site) directory, `neocities push .`
+  - to delete: can't deleteall so just type out the names (keep assets folder though?)
   - (backup site to github using desktop client as well)
+- to update updates logs: `neocities upload updates.html updatescontent.md home.html`
-- "page not found" and 403 errors on neocities
+- "page not found" and 403 (permission) errors on neocities
-  - renamed collection folders so that the dirs and pages don't have the same name, likely confusing neocities, and on delete/reupload it did fix all issues with wiki/articles https://www.reddit.com/r/neocities/comments/12fphou/help_whats_wrong/
+  - renamed collection folders so that the dirs and pages don't have the same name, which apparently confuses neocities, and on delete/reupload this did fix all issues with wiki/articles https://www.reddit.com/r/neocities/comments/12fphou/help_whats_wrong/
-  - but then mystuff only worked on mobile not desktop (page not found error)?? it's going to /mystuff instead of /mystuffdir, so somehow the linking didn't update, then i refreshed the page and the link is now correct?? the files and everything are up but i guess the site somehow doesn't automatically refresh the file structure (and the success can vary between devices), which is very strange
+  - but then kamurocho mystuff only worked on mobile not desktop (page not found error)?? it's going through /mystuff instead of /mystuffdir, so somehow the linking didn't update, then i refreshed the page and the link is now correct?? the files and everything are up but i guess the site somehow doesn't automatically refresh the file structure (and the success can vary between devices), which is very strange
   - there was also a strange top margin on a wiki p that fixed itself after refresh, i guess it's just not instant
+  - also, mobile took me to a page with a / after it, and when i deleted the / it worked...? so it just adds whatever it feels like to the url? i don't think this was a same folder/file name situation either it might have been one of the wikipages
+    - once i got an error because a "/" had been added to the end of the url out of nowhere…
   - everything works on pal's mobile now!

 ---